Azure/Vision-AI-DevKit-Pages/docs/_docs/07-Deploy_Model_IoT_Hub.md

     name: macOS
 last_modified_at: 2019-03-15
 ---
-A supported method of deploying Vision AI modules to the Vision AI DevKit is through Azure Iot Hub.

 ## What you will do

-* Deploy a pre-built sample module using Azure IoT Hub
+* Deploy a pre-built sample model container image to the Vision AI DevKit hardware using Azure IoT Hub

 ## What you will need

-* An [IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal){:target="_blank"} configured in your Azure Subscription
-* Vision AI Dev Kit camera hardware configured and connected to Azure IoT Hub as an [IoT Edge device](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-register-device-portal){:target="_blank"}
+* Configured Azure Iot Hub with the Vision AI DevKit registered as an IoT Edge device ([Instructions](https://azure.github.io/Vision-AI-DevKit-Pages/docs/Setup_Azure_resources/){:target="_blank"})
-* HDMI cable
+* Vision Dev Kit sample model - [GitHub repository](https://github.com/Microsoft/vision-ai-developer-kit/tree/master/sample-solutions/VisionSample).
-* Monitor with an HDMI input connector
+* (optional) Monitor and HDMI cable

 ## Select your Vision AI DevKit hardware in the Azure portal
+1. Download or Clone the latest Visual Studio Code sample from the [GitHub repository](https://github.com/Microsoft/vision-ai-developer-kit/tree/master/sample-solutions/VisionSample).
-1. Sign in to the [Azure portal](https://portal.azure.com/){:target="_blank"} and navigate to your IoT hub.
+2. Sign in to the [Azure portal](https://portal.azure.com/){:target="_blank"} and navigate to your IoT hub.
-2. Select **IoT Edge** from the menu.
+3. Select **IoT Edge** from the menu.
-3. Click on the ID of the target camera hardware from the list of devices.
+4. Click on the ID of the target camera hardware from the list of devices.
-4. Select **Set Modules**.
+5. Select **Set Modules**.

 ![Azure portal 'Set Modules']({{ '/assets/images/Set_Modules.png' | relative_url }})